Start generating business ideas with the Wix Business Launcher →

 03. Select a business structure

-When starting your travel business, consider the business entity or structure that makes the most aligns with your business goals.
-Common options like sole proprietorship, partnership, limited liability company (LLC) or a corporation each have their own pros and cons.
+Here, you get to choose the business structure that best suits your goals.
+Common options like a sole proprietorship, partnership, limited liability company (LLC) or corporation each have their own pros and cons.

 04. Obtain business financing or capital